NOTE: as of March 1, 2013 I will no longer use EQSL, since it cannot be used for any awards.

 Now Looking East:

 Looking West is the only direction that has a hill out there about a half mile, but the angle above the horizon is very low, maybe4-6 degrees.
-I'm standing right where I have the center pole for the dipole located now, and the tower & new Optibeam 16-3 will be located slightly behind me.
+I'm standing right where I have the center pole for the dipole located now, and the tower & new Optibeam 16-3 are now located slightly behind me.

 In late 2011, inaddfition to working on the tower and getting ready for the new beam, I erected this CushCraft R8 Vertical about 60 feet west of the tower.
 It seems to perform well for DX and stateside when the propogation is short.
 The pix to the right is the upper half of the almost 400 ft Heliax run through the rugged ridgeside terrain to service the vertical and the beam with a remote coax switch.